shelleyolivia/learn-tutorials/figment-learn/new-pathways/polkadot/polkadot-03-restore.md

-At the beginning of your this journey on Polkadot's world, we have generated a mnemonic.
-Now we're going to learn how to restore an wallet from a mnemonic and how derive the address and the private key when the wallet have been restored
+In this tutorial, we'll learn how to restore a wallet from a mnemonic and how to derive the address and the private key when the wallet has been restored.

-Ready ?
+Ready?
+Let's go!

 ------------------------

 # Challenge

 {% hint style="tip" %}
-In `pages/api/polkadot/restore.ts`, complete the code of the function and try to restore your account using your mnemonic.
+In `pages/api/polkadot/restore.ts`, implement the function and try to restore your account using your mnemonic.
+You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**